-Since opening in 2016, Xanadu Villas has gained a reputation as one of Zanzibar's most luxurious boutique hotels.Its six private villas are set against the palm-fringed beach of the Michamvi Peninsula and their striking architecture underlines its contention to be a sophisticated, exclusive beach retreat.
+Since opening in 2016, Xanadu Villas has gained a reputation as one of Zanzibar's most luxurious boutique hotels.Its nine private villas are set against the palm-fringed beach of the Michamvi Peninsula and their striking architecture underlines its contention to be a sophisticated, exclusive beach retreat.

 The Michamvi Peninsula, on Zanzibar's south-east coast, is famed for its extensive white-sand beach, which forms the perfect backdrop for Xanadu Villas: with its towering white domes and organic curves, this is one of the most unusual properties on Zanzibar.
 Modern design is balanced by traditional Zanzibari touches such as makuti thatch, dhow-wood furniture and local artwork.
 But what really makes Xanadu Villas stand out is the attention to detail; every aspect has been carefully considered, from the handmade soaps in the bathrooms to the tropical landscaped gardens.
 The result is a stylish, elegant hotel where everything appears to work seamlessly.

 Xanadu Villas consists of nine individually designed villas, all providing an exceptional level of luxury.
 Bright African batik cushions and fabrics add the occasional splash of colour to a fairly neutral colour palette of pale greys and clean whites.
 Much of the furniture is bespoke, having been designed and created specifically for Xanadu; our favourite pieces were the beautiful wardrobes and wooden sofas created from reclaimed dhow sailing boats.
 All villas come with a private butler who can be reached 24 hours a day via the radio in the bedroom.